 - Amazing are the Chinese fishing nets; these cantilevered fishing nets line the entrance to the harbor mouth.
 They were introduced by traders from the courts of Kublai Khan.

-- Also visit “Jew City” with its Synagogue constructed in 1568.
-Hand-painted; willow-pattern floor tiles were brought from Canton in the mid-18th century by a Rabbi.
+- See the “Jew City” with its Synagogue constructed in 1568.
+Hand-painted; willow-pattern floor tiles were brought from Canton in the mid-18th century.

 - Return to the hotel.